 Over to You

 We inevitably come back to the question: is WordPress secure?
 As you can see, there is no easy “yes” and “no” answer to this.
 Moreover, security is never absolute, and therefore one can never take security for granted.
 Keeping a WordPress site safe is a huge task, one that needs combined effort.
-Using a security plugin like MalCare is the first step towards building a secure website or keeping WordPress safe.
+Using a good WordPress security plugin like MalCare is the first step towards building a secure website or keeping WordPress safe.
 Take a look at this complete guide to WordPress security to learn further on how to secure your WordPress site.